sinch/sinch-sdk-dotnet/README.md

 ## Handling exceptions

-For an unsuccessful API calls `SinchApiException` will be thrown.
+For an unsuccessful API calls `SinchApiException` will be thrown:

 ```csharp
 using Sinch;